 Master degree in Psychology from the Italian University of Cagliari, I finished my exams one year earlier, making use of prestigious scholarships that were granted to me for merit as well as recognition of my ability.

-I deepened my passions by studying at the Drama Academy in Barcelona (recognised by the education department) and studying the analogies between theatre and psychology
+I deepened my passions by studying at the Drama Academy in Barcelona (recognized by the education department) and studying the analogies between theater and psychology.

 This path further proved to me the vital importance of “puppets without strings” which represent the upper hand of instinct over reason

-I continued by specialising as a Pet therapy expert from the international human and animal behaviour institute, by conducting detailed researches on the importance of motivation as essential element to sickness
+I continued by specializing as a Pet therapy expert from the international human and animal behavior institute, by conducting detailed researches on the importance of motivation as essential element to sickness.

 Registered both with the psychologists’ college in Italy as well as in Spain I decided to accept a new challenge and moved to London.

-I carry out my activity of Practitioner and Counselling Psychologist for the National Health Service and offer private consultations in Italian, Spanish English and Catalan.
+I carry out my activity of Practitioner and Counselling Psychologist for the National Health Service, Private Hospital and I offer private consultations in Italian, Spanish and English.
 I constantly develop with selected training updates.
 Last of them DBT Training for Personality Disorder.

 Areas of counselling I deal with